-- Select the entry for the file type you want to change.
-(You might see more than one entry for the same file format or extension?
-Some file types can include more than one Internet Media type.
+- Select the Content Type entry for action you want to change.
+(You might see more than one entry for the same file format or extension because some types of files include multiple content types.)

 - Open in Firefox: Select this if you want Firefox to display the content.
-It only applies to a limited number of file types that Firefox is able to decode, such as Portable Document Format (PDF).
+It only applies to a limited number of content types that Firefox is able to decode (PDF, AVIF, XML, SVG, and WebP Image).

-- Save File: This will always save the file to your computer using the Downloads window, whenever you click that type of file.
+- Save File: This will always save the file to your computer, when you download that type of file.
 To learn more, see Where to find and manage downloaded files in Firefox.